Zero Tolerance Laws And Penalties

 There are other laws that were designed to reduce drinking for people under the age of 21, for example, the Minimum Legal Drinking Age (sometimes known as MLDA) Laws.
 These laws prohibit anyone under the age of 21 from purchasing, possessing or consuming alcoholic beverages.
 It is also illegal for minors to misrepresent their age in order to obtain alcoholic beverages.

-In Georgia, the DUI laws are stringent, especially for zero tolerance.
+DUI laws are stringent, especially for zero tolerance.

 Although every state has an MLDA law, some states do not make it illegal for people under the age of 21 to consume alcohol.
 Most states also allow persons under 21 to posses and drink alcohol for religious purposes.